zjm956/BAINet/README.md

 ### 1. Prerequisites

-> Note that FSPNet is only tested on Windows with the following environments.
+> Note that BAINet is only tested on Windows with the following environments.

 - Creating a virtual environment in terminal: `conda create -n BAINet python=3.8`.
 - Installing necessary packages: `pip install -r requirements.txt`